Back to the blog

 Overview:

-Captain William Davies Evans introduced this striking gambit in the 1820s.
-By offering a pawn on b4, White gains critical time for development and aims for a devastating initiative on the center and kingside.
-It was a favorite of Paul Morphy, and even Garry Kasparov revived it in the 1990s in elite tournaments.
+This flashy gambit was first used in the 1820s by Captain William Davies Evans.
+By giving up the pawn on b4, White obtains precious time for development and goes for a crushing initiative in the centre and kingside.
+Paul Morphy was a fan and Garry Kasparov revived it even in mid-1990s at elite level tournaments.

 Typical Line: